 In the early morning hours of Friday, December 15, 1989, Italian artist Arturo Di Modica with his friends dropped a half ton bronze sculpture of the Charging Bull on Broad Street right in front of the New York Stock Exchange.
 The sculpture was removed at the end of the day and found a permanent home close by at Bowling Green.
 The bull is a symbol of a strong stock market in which participants are optimistic and confident.

-28 years later between 4 a.m. and 6 a.m. on Tuesday, March 8 2017 a bull got a neighbor - a 50-inch defiant little girl, cast in bronze.
+A year ago, 28 years after the bull statue was installed, between 4 a.m. and 6 a.m. on Tuesday, March 8 2017 a bull got a neighbor - a 50-inch defiant little girl, cast in bronze.
 The statue was installed by State Street Global Advisors, investment management division of State Street Corporation.

 “What this girl represents is the present, but also the future,” said Mr. Tisdalle, chief marketing officer at State Street, said in an interview,- “She’s not angry at the bull — she’s confident, she knows what she’s capable of, and she’s wanting the bull to take note".